netdata/netdata/docs/GettingStarted.md

 1 hour is 3600 seconds, so the number you need to set is the result of `HOURS * 3600`.

 !!! danger
     Be careful when you set this on production systems.
 If you set it too high, your system may run out of memory.
-By default, netdata is configured to be killed first when the system starves for memory, but better be careful to avoid issues.
+By default, Netdata is configured to be killed first when the system starves for memory, but better be careful to avoid issues.

 For more information about Netdata memory requirements, [check this page](../database).

-If your kernel supports KSM (most do), you can [enable KSM to half netdata memory requirement](../database#ksm).
+If your kernel supports KSM (most do), you can [enable KSM to half Netdata memory requirement](../database#ksm).

 ## Service discovery and auto-detection

 Netdata supports auto-detection of data collection sources.
 It auto-detects almost everything: database servers, web servers, dns server, etc.

-This auto-detection process happens **only once**, when netdata starts.
+This auto-detection process happens **only once**, when Netdata starts.
 To have Netdata re-discover data sources, you need to restart it.
 There are a few exceptions to this:

 - containers and VMs are auto-detected forever (when Netdata is running at the host).
 - many data sources are collected but are silenced by default, until there is useful information to collect (for example network interface dropped packet, will appear after a packet has been dropped).
 - services that are not optimal to collect on all systems, are disabled by default.
 - services we received feedback from users that caused issues when monitored, are also disabled by default (for example, `chrony` is disabled by default, because CentOS ships a version of it that uses 100% CPU when queried for statistics).

-Once a data collection source is detected, netdata will never quit trying to collect data from it, until Netdata is restarted.
-So, if you stop your web server, netdata will pick it up automatically when it is started again.
+Once a data collection source is detected, Netdata will never quit trying to collect data from it, until Netdata is restarted.
+So, if you stop your web server, Netdata will pick it up automatically when it is started again.

 Since Netdata is installed on all your systems (even inside containers), auto-detection is limited to `localhost`.
 This simplifies significantly the security model of a Netdata monitored infrastructure, since most applications allow `localhost` access  by default.